jcinert/Experiments/README.md

 # Experiments
-various coding &amp; ML experiments to test and learn
+various coding &amp; ML experiments to test and learn go to each folder for README